onshape-public/go-client/onshape/docs/BTTableAssemblyCrossHighlightData2675.md

 `func (o *BTTableAssemblyCrossHighlightData2675) HasBtType() bool`

 HasBtType returns a boolean if a field has been set.

+### GetAssemblyCrossHighlightItems

+`func (o *BTTableAssemblyCrossHighlightData2675) GetAssemblyCrossHighlightItems() []BTTableAssemblyCrossHighlightDataItem2659`

+GetAssemblyCrossHighlightItems returns the AssemblyCrossHighlightItems field if non-nil, zero value otherwise.

+### GetAssemblyCrossHighlightItemsOk

+`func (o *BTTableAssemblyCrossHighlightData2675) GetAssemblyCrossHighlightItemsOk() (*[]BTTableAssemblyCrossHighlightDataItem2659, bool)`

+GetAssemblyCrossHighlightItemsOk returns a tuple with the AssemblyCrossHighlightItems field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssemblyCrossHighlightItems

+`func (o *BTTableAssemblyCrossHighlightData2675) SetAssemblyCrossHighlightItems(v []BTTableAssemblyCrossHighlightDataItem2659)`

+SetAssemblyCrossHighlightItems sets AssemblyCrossHighlightItems field to given value.

+### HasAssemblyCrossHighlightItems

+`func (o *BTTableAssemblyCrossHighlightData2675) HasAssemblyCrossHighlightItems() bool`

+HasAssemblyCrossHighlightItems returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)